mcansimsek98/RickAndMorty/README.md

 # RickAndMorty

-In this project, I will proceed using Rxswift and MVVM-C architecture.
-I will implement the Rick and Morty animated series, which is known and loved by everyone.
-You can follow the progress on the committees.
+This application is primarily developed using the ["https://rickandmortyapi.com/api"](https://rickandmortyapi.com/api) API and provides rich information about the characters and episodes of the Rick and Morty animated series.

 <table>
   <tr>